pseudonym117/Levenshtein/README.md

-# Levenshtein
+# Levenshtein-steps

 [Levenshtein][wikipedia] string difference in Javascript.

 ![Screenshot][screenshot]

-`Levenshtein` also does some neat things like coerce to a number and string approproately.
+`Levenshtein-steps` also does some neat things like coerce to a number and string approproately.
 So you can compare Levenshtein objects directly!
 Not to mention it has specs!

+Also it tells you the steps to get from one string to another.

 ## API